Text search and replacement

 nums = match(r"\d+", address)

-You can combine patterns to make your search more accurate.
-For example, search for words that begin with the letter "S".
-Use string to specify the "S" character and lettersPattern to find additional letters after that character.
+You can combine templates to make your search more accurate.
+For example, find words starting with the letter “S".
+Use a string to specify the "S” character, and lettersPattern to find additional letters after that character.

 lettersPattern = r"[a-zA-Z]+"